helloWorld10101010/dataeng_test/README(TMS).md

 - Save the DataFrame as CSV to the airflow/data directory
 - Break up the pipeline into multiple tasks, or even creating your own custom operators and importing them into your main dag file
 <br />i) Split the name field into first_name, and last_name (split function " ")
-<br />ii) Replace titles that are used before surnames or after last name
+<br />ii) Replace titles that are used before surnames or after last name (e.g Dr, Miss)
 <br />iii) Remove any zeros prepended to the price field (Trim,clean)
 <br />iv) Delete any rows which do not have a name (name field != "")
 <br />v) Create a new field named above_100, which is true if the price is strictly greater than 100 (if price > 100, above_100 = 'TRUE', 'FALSE')